fullmoonissue/tas-about/slides-en.md

 ### Description

-To be sure to get the best time in a game, playing with the <Link hrefId="language_advantages" content="most advantaged localized version" /> of the game is a must.
+To be sure to get the best time in a game, playing with the most advantaged localized version of the game is a must.

 Here are some examples of language used switch the speedrunned game:

 - <Link hrefId="language_twilightPrincessAny" content="Twilight Princess Any%" />, in German
 - <Link hrefId="language_breathOfTheWildAny" content="Breath of the Wild Any%" />, in French
 - <Link hrefId="language_superMario6416Stars" content="Super Mario 64, 16 stars" />, in Japanese

+🎥 References:

+- 🇺🇸 <Link hrefId="language_advantages" content="Why Speedrunners Play on Japanese Releases – Version Differences" />

+- 🇺🇸 <Link hrefId="language_use" content="What Languages Do Speedrunners Use?" />

 ---